How to Secure Your PHP VPS: Essential Security Tips

 1. Why Securing Your VPS Is Non-Negotiable

-Think of your VPS like a car—powerful, flexible, but risky if left unlocked.
-PHP sits at the center of most websites.
+Think of your VPS like a car: powerful, flexible, but risky if left unlocked.
+PHP server security sits at the center of most websites.
 PHP misconfiguration can expose data, bypass login systems, or open up your server to intruders.
 Since you have full control, it’s your job to set up the locks properly.

 2. Lock the Basics: Linux & SSH Hardening